 Outline.
+The paper is structured as follows.
 In Section 2 we introduce session automata.
-Section 3 presents an active learning algorithm for them and in Section 4 we give some language-theoretic properties of our model and a logical characterization.
-Missing proofs can be found in the long version: http://hal.archives-ouvertes.fr/hal-00743240
+In Section 3 we present an active learning algorithm for them and in Section 4 we give some language-theoretic properties of our model and a logical characterization.
+Missing proofs can be found in the appendix.